 Valspar Defending Champion

-Sam Burns shot a final-round 3-under 67 to claim a three-shot victory at the 2021 Valspar Championship.
+Sam Burns shot a final-round 69 and then edged Davis Riley in a playoff to claim a repeat victory at the 2022 Valspar Championship.

 Final Top-5 Finishers